komuw/naz/documentation/config.md

 ## 1. naz Config file (naz client) parameters
-`naz-cli` accepts a json config file.
+`naz-cli` accepts a config file.
+The config file is a python file that has a `naz.Client` instance.
 The parameters that can be put in that file, what they mean and their default values(if any) are documented here.
 Note that these are also the parameters that [`naz.Client`](https://github.com/komuw/naz/blob/master/naz/client.py) takes.

 The parameters are divided into two categories,